 As members of the University community, students and staff are expected to demonstrate conduct that is consistent with the University of Calgary's Code of Conduct.

-Students and staff are also expected to demonstrate professional behaviour in class that promotes and maintains a positive and productive learning environment.
+They are also expected to demonstrate professional behaviour in class that promotes and maintains a positive and productive learning environment.
 Consistent with the aims of the Social Work Program and the University of Calgary, all students and staff are expected to respect, appreciate, and encourage expression of diverse world views and perspectives; to offer their fellow community members unconditional respect and constructive feedback; and to contribute to building learning communities that promote individual and collective professional and personal growth.
 While critical thought and debate is valued in response to concepts and opinions shared in class, feedback must always be focused on the ideas or opinions shared and not on the person who has stated them.

-Students and staff are expected to model behaviour in class that is consistent with our professional values and ethics, as outlined in the Canadian Association for Social Workers, Code of Ethics (2005) and the Alberta College of Social Work Standards of Practice (2019).
+Students and staff are expected to model behaviours in class, including evaluations of teaching and learning, that are consistent with our professional values and ethics, as outlined in the Canadian Association for Social Workers, Code of Ethics (2024) and the Alberta College of Social Work Standards of Practice (2023).